mekaokeke/automated-whatsapp-birthday-reminders/README.md

 You will need to modify some lines of code in the birthday-reminders.py.

 Special thing to note: the numbers and birthday dictionaries are in the Key Value pair ```String:String``` and ```String:Date``` respectively.
-If you have a person Jane Jones whose number is +1234567890 and birthday March 4th make sure that to represent that person that the string that you use for the name match in both dictionaries.
+If you have a person Jane Jones whose number is +1234567890 and birthday March 4th to represent that person make sure that the string that you use for the name match in both dictionaries.
 So it will look like

 ```"Jane Jones":"+1234567890"``` and ```"Jane Jones":date(2000, 3, 4)```.